FordPark/fordpark.github.io/churchit.md

 - NAS - get an inexpensive 1 or 2 bay [synology](https://www.synology.com/en-uk/) or [qnap](https://www.qnap.com/i/uk/).
 This is mainly for the av team to park their large files.
 [Chronosync](http://www.econtechnologies.com/chronosync/overview.html) to backup up once a week to external drives, always have one drive off site.

 With the above setup requiring minimal IT support, the most important tech person onsite is the head of the AV team - you want him/her to be hands-on as this helps problem solving when the AV engineers turn up.

-Also the AV team are the ones who put in the hours - finding out requirements, rehearsing, setting up equipment, the actual events themselves, tidying up and editing.
-And like a lot of jobs, the AV team can put in a lot of effort and not have too much to show for it - things/equipment still go wrong.
+The AV team are the ones who put in the hours - finding out requirements, rehearsing, setting up equipment, the actual events themselves, tidying up and editing.
+And like a lot of jobs, they can put in a lot of effort and not have too much to show for it - things/equipment still go wrong.